Louisville Gardens: Use as a sports arena

 The Kentucky Colonels, of the American Basketball Association, played their home games at the facility, then known as the Louisville Convention Center, from 1967 through 1970.
 Louie Dampier was the team's best player in the era.
 On November 24, 1968, Penny Ann Early became the first female to appear in a men's professional league, playing briefly in a home game for the Colonels.

 The Louisville Catbirds, of the Continental Basketball Association (1983–1985), the Louisville Shooters, of the Global Basketball Association (1991–1992) and the Kentucky Colonels, of the ABA 2000 (2004–2006), all played their home basketball games at the Louisville Gardens.
 The University of Louisville women's basketball team used the Gardens for six home games in the 1997–98 season.
 Ice hockey teams to use the Gardens as home ice include the Louisville Blades and the Louisville Shooting Stars.

 Other names

 The building was also known as the Convention Center or Louisville Convention Center, mostly in the 1960s and 1970s.
 It was renamed Louisville Gardens in 1975 when the Commonwealth Convention Center (now called Kentucky International Convention Center) was being built.

 Current status

 In 2007, the Cordish Company, manager of the nearby Fourth Street Live! entertainment complex, agreed to take over operation of "The Gardens" from the Metro Louisville Government as part of a $250 million development in downtown Louisville.
 In 2012, Cordish was released from its obligations to the Gardens.
+In 2022, plans have been announced for the venue to be turned into a soundstage.